Rogger-Ortiz/TheEntity/README.md

 I used discord.py rewritten as the library of choice for making this bot.

 # What it does
-So far it has a lot of functions that is aimed to replace other bots.
-These functions can range from creating dynamic voice channels to moderationg chat, to using AI to generate images and chat completions.

-# What it does
 I used a lot of API's over the development of this project to facilitate its functions.
 A comprehensive list can be found in the /cogs/ folder, where the functions are separated into their own (categorized) .py files.
 However some functions to note are:
 - Conversating with The Entity using its @ mention
 - Recording and wishing people a happy birthday on their birthdays